Quick overview:

 The dawn of an online world - Internet Explorer 4.0

-Microsoft wanted to make up for the mistakes of the failed Internet Explorer 2 and 3 versions and presented a completely renewed browser for Windows 98, which was much more compatible and easier to use than its predecessors.
+Microsoft wanted to make up for the mistakes of the failed Internet Explorer 2 and 3 versions and presented a completely renewed browser for Windows 98, which was considerably more compatible and easier to use than its predecessors.
 The range of functions is also far superior to that of its predecessors, which ultimately led to the breakthrough of IE 4.0 - it made the Internet famous, as many more users dared to take their first steps into the global data network.

 Internet Explorer 4.0 achieved the breakthrough of the networked world